SAP-samples/btp-task-center-integration/cloud-for-customer/comm-system-c4c.md

 ## Create Communication System C4C

 1. Navigate to **Administrator > General Settings > Integration > Communication Systems**.
-SAP Task Center is available using Free Tier, Cloud Platform Enterprise Agreement **CPEA** and Pay-As-You-Go.
+SAP Task Center is available using Free Tier, Cloud Platform Enterprise Agreement **CPEA** and **Pay-As-You-Go**.
 Please ensure that your SAP Business Technology Platform account belongs to one of these commercial models.

 ![Communication_System](images/Communication-System.png)